isabella232/ios-call-your-facebookfriends/readme.md

 [self configureView];
 ```

-When the call screen is shown, we want to differenciate between incoming and outgoing calls.
+When the call screen is shown, we want to differentiate between incoming and outgoing calls.
 Add the following code to `viewDidLoad`:

 ```objective-c
 if ([self.call direction] == SINCallDirectionIncoming) {